EGCookbook/.github/profile/README.md

-# Meet the Cookbook App
+# Meet the Cookbook App!